klonkr/CreateColorPanorama/README.md

 - -i  Specifies the input video file, **required**
 - -w  Specifies the width of each individual vertical line, optional, default is 1
 - -h  Specifies the height of the resulting svg
-- -s  Specifies the Seconds per pic, aka, how many seconds between each screen cap
+- ~~-s  Specifies the Seconds per pic, aka, how many seconds between each screen cap~~ (still works on v0.1.1)
+- -f  Specifies the frames per seconds, so like the old -s but the other way around (only v0.2)
 - -o  Specifies the output file name
+- -g  to turn of gradients

 In progress:
 * Input a dir with pictures and create a colorpanorama from this